 Mr. Breedlove and his wife, Pam, reside in Mobile, Alabama.

 In its national rankings of leading personal injury firms and attorneys, Benchmark Plaintiff lists Mr. Breedlove as a "Litigation Star."
 He is also listed as one of The Best Lawyers in America® in the practice area of Personal Injury Litigation-Plaintiffs.
 Mr. Breedlove is recognized in Super Lawyers, Lawdragon, Chambers USA, and Benchmark Litigation, which lists America's leading litigation firms and attorneys.
 He is a Fellow of the International Academy of Trial Lawyers, the American College of Trial Lawyers (Member, State Committee 2011 - Present), and the Litigation Counsel of America.
 Additionally, Mr. Breedlove is certified as a Civil Trial Specialist by the National Board of Trial Advocacy (Mr. Breedlove served as a member of the Board of Directors of the National Board of Trial Advocacy from July 2002 through July 2007).
 He is a member of the American Board of Trial Advocates (Mr. Breedlove served as President of the Alabama Chapter 2008-2009).
 He is also a Fellow of the Alabama Law Foundation (limited to no more than 1% of Alabama Bar members) and a Charter Member of the Atticus Finch Society.
-He is also a Charter Member of the "Pioneers for Justice" of the Alabama Civil Justice Foundation, and a Charter Member of the American College of Board Certified Attorneys.
+He is also a Charter Member of the "Pioneers for Justice" of the Alabama Civil Justice Foundation, and a Charter Fellow of the American College of Board Certified Attorneys.
 Mr. Breedlove served as President of the Alabama Trial Lawyers Association in 1998-1999 and as President of the Alabama Civil Justice Foundation in 1998-1999.
 He is a member of the American Association for Justice and the Auburn University Bar Association.